manifest-network/manifest-ledger/MODULE.md

     - `validator`: The validator's operator address.
     - `power`: The voting power to give the validator.
-    - `--unsafe`: A flag to allow the PoA admin to set the voting power of a validator that is not in the active set.

     **Example:** `manifestd tx poa set-power manifestvaloper1hj5fveer5cjtn4wd6wstzugjfdxzl0xp8ws9ct 1000000000 --unsafe`